 - Students who participate in the Ontiveros Inclusive Fellowship Program will be able to orally present their critical reflections on the experience and the connections to the world of work to a professional audience.

 The Ontiveros Inclusive Fellowship Program offered through the CSU Career Center provides monetary funding to make participation in a fellowship possible.
-The program is open to any undergraduate CSU student and, if selected, a financial distribution of up to $5,000.
+The program is open to any currently enrolled CSU student and, if selected, a financial distribution of up to $4,000.
 The program is named after and in recognition of Mary Ontiveros, CSU’s former Vice President of Diversity who served the institution for more than 45 years.

-- Must be a currently-enrolled undergraduate CSU student
+- Must be a currently-enrolled CSU student (including graduate students)

 - Must secure own fellowship opportunity